redbitcz/php-debug-mode-enabler/readme.md

 Debug Enabler for Nette framework
 =================================

-Aafe and clean way to automatize Nette Debug mode at specific environment (Docker for example).
+Safe and clean way to automatize Nette Debug mode at specific environment (Docker for example).

 Installation
 ------------